martinrolonmoreno/DAM-Q1/Programas/JAVA/README.md

 ### Ejercicio7.java
 In this exercise we learned how to use the modulo operator to convert a given number of seconds into hours, minutes, and seconds [Ejercicio7.java](Ejercicio7.java)

+### TareaEstructurasControl
+In this set of exercises, flow-control structures are practised through conditional such as if-else and switch statements.
+The goal is to strengthen understanding of decision-making logic in Java.
+[TareaEstructurasControl](./JAVA/TareaEstructurasControl/)

 ------------

 # Proyectos JAVA - DAM Q1